jarviscanada/jarvis_data_eng_BrandonAngod/core_java/JDBC/README.md

 # Introduction
-What does this app do?
-What technologies have been used?
-(JDBC, PSQL, MVN, etc..)
 This application is designed to manipulate entries within a pre-existing PSQL database.
 It utilizes Maven to build the entire project and JDBC to access the database.
-The program has a few commands such as:
+The program contains the basic CRUD operations.
+This database setup follows the Data Access Object(DAO) pattern.
+This allows better operation of the different tables within the database and allow you to perform the operations as per neccesary.

 # Implementaiton
 ## ER Diagram